Style: Navajo Saddle Blankets

 These woven treasures are being appreciated by an ever growing number of collectors today. ~Steve Getzwiller

-Popular with early traders, the American Calvary, the Hispanic population, and even the Navajo themselves, Navajo Saddle Blankets hold an important niche in weaving history.
+Popular with early traders, the American Cavalry, the Hispanic population, and even the Navajo themselves, Navajo Saddle Blankets hold an important niche in weaving history.
 Known as much for their durability and versatility as their aesthetic beauty, the need for these ubiquitous weavings grew rapidly as the reliance on horses and sheep began to expand across the country.

 History of Navajo Saddle Blankets